Alert icon

 The Claims Process is the same, but Lawyers will need to provide additional documentation to demonstrate that they are acting on behalf of the Claimant, and information to request the payment of some legal fees.

-If you are not a lawyer but are completing the Claim Form for someone who passed away on or after January 26, 2026, someone who is alive but a Person Under Disability, or for an Heir who is under the age of majority there are resources to help you complete those Claims:
+If you are not a lawyer but are completing the Claim Form for someone who passed away on or after January 25, 2016, someone who is alive but a Person Under Disability there are resources to help you complete those Claims:

 One Claim Form

-A lawyer may submit a Claim Form on behalf of a Claimant if they have been retained to do so.
+A lawyer may submit a Claim Form on behalf of a Claimant or assist a Claimant in submitting a Claim Form if they have been retained to do so.
 The Claims Process is the same for all Claimants, whether the Claim is completed by the Claimant, a Representative, or a lawyer.
 However, when a lawyer is involved, additional information and documentation are required.

 1. Complete the Claim Form

-When submitting a Claim on behalf of a Claimant, a lawyer must complete all required sections of the Claim Form.
+When assisting a Claimant with their Claim, a lawyer must complete all required sections of the Claim Form.
 These include the privacy and acknowledgement section, which must be signed by the Claimant or Representative, Claimant details and contact information, hospital admission information, details about the abuse or harm experienced, and payment information.
-These sections are required for every Claim, regardless of who completes the form.
+These sections are required for every Claim, regardless of who completes the Claim Form.

 You’ll also need to provide proof of the Claimant’s identity.